-Treatment/ Description of treatment/disposal Examples of waste disposal types method Shredding and Waste is shredded and sterilised using a dual process to convert All waste except Autoclaving health care waste into non-category, general waste which can anatomical and (primary then be disposed using the regular waste disposal system. pharmaceutical treatment Waste is shredded and autoclaved using heat, steam and waste technologies) pressure of an industrial autoclave in the processing of health care waste.
-Encapsulation Containment is used when there is no need to remove the waste Radioactive waste material and/or the cost of removal is prohibitive.
-The main an highly toxic purpose of containment is to prevent or control liquid or semi-liquid waste contaminated wastes from leaking or leaching into surrounding areas.
+Treatment/ disposal method Description of treatment/disposal Examples of waste types Shredding and Autoclaving (primary treatment technologies) Waste is shredded and sterilised using a dual process to convert healthcare waste into non-category, general waste which can then be disposed using the regular waste disposal system.
+Waste is shredded and autoclaved using heat, steam and pressure at an industrial autoclave where healthcare waste is processed.
+All waste except anatomical and pharmaceutical waste Encapsulation Containment is used when there is no need to remove the waste material and/or the cost of removal is prohibitive.
+The main purpose of containment is to prevent or control liquid or semi-liquid contaminated wastes from leaking or leaching into surrounding areas.
 Mainly recommended for hazardous liquid waste.
-Electro thermal Non burn treatment method All categories of deactivation waste, except anatomical and pharmaceutical waste Incineration Waste treatment process that involves the combustion of organic All categories of (primary substances contained in waste materials.
-Incineration and other waste treatment high-temperature waste treatment systems are described as technology) "thermal treatment".
+Radioactive waste and highly toxic waste Electrothermal deactivation Non-burn treatment method All categories of waste, except anatomical and pharmaceutical waste Incineration (primary treatment technology) Waste treatment process that involves the combustion of organic substances contained in waste materials.
+Incineration and other high-temperature waste treatment systems are described as "thermal treatment".
 Incineration of waste materials converts the waste into ash, flue gas and heat.
+All categories of waste